syncthing/docs/users/ignoring.rst

 patterns per each device.

 .. note::
-   This can be added even later with a lot of devices in your personal cloud, but it's a way easier to set up ignoring in the beginning than to include that global file to each device separately.
+   This can be added even later with a lot of devices already being present in Syncthing, but it's a way easier to set up ignoring in the beginning than to include that global file to each device separately.